The most common examples of discrimination in the workplace are retaliation, disability, race, sex and age.

 What to Do If You Have Been Discriminated Against

-To ensure a complaint filed with the EEOC is investigated fully you should provide evidence of the discrimination or harassment you have experienced.
+To ensure a complaint filed with the EEOC is investigated fully you should provide evidence of the discrimination in the workplace or harassment you have experienced.

 It is always best to discuss your complaint with an experienced employment lawyer before filing a complaint with the EEOC or state anti discrimination agency.